 There are also collateral effects from pornography use everywhere in the culture.
 Viewing pornography conditions men (and women) to look at other human beings simply as sexual objects,47 rather than as persons who deserve respect and love.
 They are trained in a "pornographic gaze" and "habit of objectification."48 Women in particular may begin to see and present themselves as sexual objects, dressing or acting in a sexual manner, even at a young age,49 and pursuing an idealized, falsified image of female beauty that can lead to mistreatment of their bodies, including eating disorders.
-Women (and men) may feel pressured to engage in degrading sexual acts that are portrayed in pornography.50 There is also more serious collateral damage in terms of violence against women.
-Much of pornography is violent,51 and when for example men view it, they are more likely to sexually abuse a girlfriend or wife.52
+Women (and men) may feel pressured to engage in degrading sexual acts that are portrayed in pornography.50 There is also more serious collateral damage in terms of vio-